amoghayalgi/Commodity-Prediction/README.md

 - LightGBM — Holdout validation Sharpe: 0.1189
 - XGBoost — Holdout validation Sharpe: 0.0683
 - CatBoost — Holdout validation Sharpe: 0.1478

-Reporting scores on holdout validation because the test scores were negative for some T.T.
-But the holdout set was never involved in training and is leak proof

 ## 5. Evaluation Metrics
 The notebook defines a custom scoring function that calculates: